-$^1\mathrm{It}$ is recommended that students who are planning to transfer to another medically related program complete BIO 121-142 in lieu of BIO 145.
+$^2\mathrm{Students}$ should take BIO 141 and 142 or BIO 145.
+It is recommended that students who are planning to transfer to another medically related program complete BIO 141-142.

 Please refer to Course Listings in back of catalog for all prerequisites and corequisites.